home-assistant/home-assistant.io/source/_posts/2018-05-30-home-assistant-security.markdown

 ---

 There were a couple of threads in our forum with scary titles like "[I have been Hacked](https://community.home-assistant.io/t/i-have-been-hacked/53723)", "[HA security and hacking](https://community.home-assistant.io/t/ha-security-and-hacking/54322)" or "[I got hacked](https://community.home-assistant.io/t/i-got-hacked/54083)".
-Of course, do those long discussions contain some rumors, speculations and assumptions.
+Of course, these long discussions contain some rumors, speculations and assumptions.

-Just to be clear: We, the Home Assistant Developer, take security, privacy and integrity very serious.
+Just to be clear: We, the Home Assistant Developers, take security, privacy and integrity very serious.

-As a large amount of users are running [Hass.io](/hassio/), I'm going to use a Raspberry Pi 3 B and Hass.io 0.70.0 to show how Home Assistant looks from the network side.
+As a large number of users are running [Hass.io](/hassio/), I'm going to use a Raspberry Pi 3 B and Hass.io 0.70.0 to show how Home Assistant looks from the network side.
 This is not a full blown investigation, just a quick overview to give you some closure.

 The IP address of the Home Assistant machine is 192.168.0.215.
 The system which is the source of the scans is a machine running Fedora 27 and Nmap 7.60 is used to preform the port scans.
 Both systems are in the same network.
-Internet access is provided by a Opnsense firewall which is connected to the cable modem of my ISP.
+Internet access is provided by a OPNsense firewall which is connected to the cable modem of my ISP.

 There is an `api_password` set but otherwise Hass.io is running with a default configuration that is created on the first launch.

 The default port of Home Assistant is 8123.
-This is the port where the [`frontend`](/components/frontend/) and the [`API`](/components/api/) is served.
+This is the port where the [`frontend`](/components/frontend/) and the [`API`](/components/api/) are served.
 Both are depending on the [`http`](/components/http/) component which contains the capability to adjust the settings like `server_host` or `server_port`.

 In the next section we are going to test Hass.io with the three most popular add-ons.